dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/12/17
+I like the idea of uniform navigation across #IntelliJ editors and tool windows as a grid (or should it be previous/next?).
+It needs experimenting with inactive/floating windows, but being able to forget tool window shortcuts is promising.
+(Inspired by this PR <https://github.com/dkandalov/tab-shifter/pull/43>.)

 #### 2024/12/14
 Another great video by [Duncan McGregor](https://twitter.com/duncanmcg) <https://www.youtube.com/watch?v=npxjzNvuH_c> in which he gets to the bottom of #IntelliJ test runners' timings.
 There are too many IDE UX WTFs to mention and sadly most of them come down to #Gradle integration 😢